Dosage Form: injection, solution

 10. Neoplastic diseases.

 To induce diuresis or remission of proteinuria in the nephrotic syndrome, without uremia, of the idiopathic type or that due to lupus erythematosus.

 Tuberculous meningitis with subarachnoid block or impending block when used concurrently with appropriate anti-tuberculosis chemotherapy.

 Trichinosis with neurologic or myocardial involvement.

-13. Diagnostic testing of adrenocortical hyperfunction.
+Diagnostic testing of adrenocortical hyperfunction.

+In patients on corticosteroid therapy subject to any unusual stress, increased dosage of rapidly acting corticosteroids before, during and after the stressful situation is indicated.
 Corticosteroids may mask some signs of infection, and new infections may appear during their use.
 There may be decreased resistance and inability to localize infection when corticosteroids are used.